NiranjanaNaveen/NiranjanaNaveen/README.md

-👋 Hi, I’m @NiranjanaNaveen
+👋 Hi, I’m @NiranjanaNaveen (She/her)
-- 👀 I’m interested in engineering and sciences.
+- 👀 I’m an engineer interested in utilising technollogy as a tool to plan and build a more sustainable future.
-- 🌱 I’m currently learning engineering.
+- 🌱 I will be sharing here all the interesting projects I worked on as resource and log.
-- 📫 How to reach me: niranjnav03@gmail.com
+- 📫 Connect with me through email or linkedin.
+Feel free to reach out :))
-- 😄 Pronouns: She/her

 <!---